Non-conservative Mass Transfer as a Formation Channel for Gaia Black Hole System: Introduction

-In this work, we investigate whether the observed properties of Gaia BH1 and Gaia BH2 can be reproduced through fully non-conservative mass transfer within the framework of isolated binary evolution.
-In contrast to the commonly adopted isotropic re-emission model, where mass is lost from the vicinity of the accretor, we propose an alternative scenario in which all transferred material is lost from the system carrying the specific angular momentum of the donor’s center of mass.
-Under this assumption, the orbit expands during the mass-transfer phase rather than shrinking excessively, allowing the interaction to remain stable even for systems with highly unequal mass ratios.
-We argue that such a mass-loss geometry and the resulting orbital widening are physically plausible, given the strongly unequal Roche-lobe sizes of the components and the high-opacity subsurface layers of the donor, which would enhance wind-like mass loss.
+In this work, we investigate whether the observed properties of Gaia BH1 and Gaia BH2 can be reproduced through non-conservative mass transfer within the framework of isolated binary evolution.
+In contrast to the commonly adopted isotropic re-emission model, in which mass is lost from the vicinity of the accretor, we consider an alternative scenario where most of the transferred material leaves the system carrying the specific angular momentum of the donor’s center of mass.
+Under this assumption, the orbit remains constant or expands during the mass-transfer phase rather than shrinking excessively, allowing the interaction to remain stable even for systems with highly unequal mass ratios.

+The unique properties of the progenitors of the Gaia BH systems appear to favor a strongly non-conservative mass-transfer scenario with low angular-momentum loss.
+We argue that such a mass-loss geometry is plausible given the donor’s high-opacity subsurface layers, which may enhance wind-like mass loss even prior to Roche-lobe overflow, potentially preferentially in the polar direction and producing bipolar outflows, as observed around some luminous blue variables (LBVs; \citealt{Weis2020}).
+Alternatively, or in addition, the strongly unequal component masses with the accompanying consequences may further contribute to this mass-loss geometry.